seanwhs/AI-for-Everyone---Your-New-Superpower/labs/Lab5-Analyze-Health-Check-Report.md

-# 🩺 Lab: AI Appreciation Through Health Data Analysis
+# 🩺 Lab 5: AI Appreciation Through Health Data Analysis

 It can be incredibly overwhelming to open a health report and see a wall of numbers, abbreviations, and red "out of range" markers.
 This lab is designed to help participants experience "AI Appreciation"—the realization of how Generative AI can serve as a powerful bridge between complex technical data and personal empowerment.